B1AAB/EBA/website/docs/bitcoin/etl/s2-traverse-bitcoin.md

     .\eba.exe bitcoin traverse --help
     ```

+### Performance and Scalability

-Collecting data from the Bitcoin network for all blocks can take a considerable amount of time.
+Traversing Bitcoin blocks can take a considerable amount of time.
+To accelerate this,
-This code heavily leverages multi-threading, and all the time-consuming operations are implemented non-blocking;
+EBA heavily leverages multi-threading,
+and all time-consuming operations are implemented to be non-blocking.
-however, there are only so much concurrent requests the Bitcoin client can process optimally.
-EBA is implemented so that it minimizes the latency between submitting API calls and processing the returned data,
+It also minimizes the latency between submitting API calls and
-such that the returned data is processed in parallel threads without the application
-waiting for their results to be persisted.
-However, still, if both EBA and the Bitcoin agent are
-running the same machine, they are bound by the I/O limit of your machine.
-One improvement would be deploying the Bitcoin client on a Kubernetes cluster
-(it will need dockerizing the client) with a load balancer.
-In this setup, you will have multiple instances of the client processing API calls with the
-load balancer directing any new call to appropriate VMs.
-Such a horizontal scale will improve the performance, however, since it requires a k8s cluster setup and VMs on
-the Cloud or on premises HPC, the specifics of this setup are beyond the score of EBA, and are not covered here.

-## Optimizing Data Collection Speed

-Collecting data from the Bitcoin network, especially across all blocks, can be time-consuming.
-The EBA code leverages multi-threading extensively, and time-consuming operations are implemented
-using non-blocking I/O. However, the Bitcoin client itself can only process a limited number of
-concurrent requests optimally, which can become a bottleneck.

-EBA is designed to minimize latency.
-It processes the data returned from Bitcoin client API calls in parallel threads,
-allowing it to issue new requests without waiting for the results of previous ones to be fully processed and persisted.
+processing the returned data,
+which allows data to be handled in parallel threads,
+so it doesn't wait to encode and persist a block's graph elements before processing the next block.
+However, there is a limit to how many concurrent requests EBA and Bitcoin Core can process optimally.
+Therefore, despite these optimizations,

-Despite these optimizations, if both EBA and the Bitcoin client are running on the same machine,
+if both applications are running on the same machine,
-performance will still be constrained by the shared hardware resources, particularly I/O limits (disk speed and network bandwidth).
+their performance is ultimately bound by its I/O limits,
+primarily the random read/write performance of the storage.

+Since EBA processes each block independently,
-One potential performance improvement involves deploying the Bitcoin client across a Kubernetes (k8s) cluster.
+one potential improvement is to deploy the application on a Kubernetes (k8s) cluster
-This requires containerizing the client (e.g., using Docker) and utilizing a load balancer.
-In such a setup, multiple instances of the client handle API calls concurrently, with the load balancer
+(requires dockerizing both EBA and Bitcoin Core).
+In this setup, each instance of EBA service could process a subset of blocks
+while a load balancer directs its API calls to replicas of the Bitcoin Core services.
-distributing requests among them.
-This horizontal scaling can significantly improve throughput.
+This horizontal scaling would significantly improve performance;
+however, because this requires a k8s cluster and cloud or on-premises HPC resources
+that may not be [widely accessible](/docs/gs/accessibility),

-However, detailing the specifics of setting up and managing a Kubernetes cluster (whether cloud-based or on-premises)
+the specifics of such a deployment are not currently covered.
-is beyond the scope of this EBA documentation and is therefore not covered here.